mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 This will take a couple of minutes (approx. 15).
 It will create the following VMs:

-- `mgmt`: This VM is not part of the service, being its sole purpose is to be the Management Node.
+- `mgmt`: This VM is not part of the service, seeing as its sole purpose is to be the Management Node.
 It's from this VM, in the guest's `control` directory, that the ansible scripts will be run which, in turn, will provide the other VM's with most modules and configurations needed.

-- `log`: This VM is where the *Log Server* will be configured.
+- `log`: This VM is where the *Logs Server* will be configured.
 It is provisioned by the script `bootstrap-logserver.sh` and it has configured a shared folder from the host's `logserver` directory to the guest's `/var/repo/logserver` with permissions and ownership necessary for *apache2*.

-- `file`: This VM is where the *File Server* will be configured.
+- `file`: This VM is where the *Files Server* will be configured.
 It is provisioned by the script `bootstrap-fileserver.sh` and it has configured a shared folder from the host's `fileserver` directory to the guest's `/var/repo/fileserver` with permissions